 Camel Life, Inc. is the creation of the Heering Family of Wellington, Florida.

-Our Founder, Robb Heering, is a career entrepreneur, a veteran lawyer, real estate broker and deal maker.
+Our visionary and co-founder, Robb Heering, is a career entrepreneur, a veteran lawyer, real estate broker and deal maker.

 Originally from Connecticut, Robb and his family relocated to South Florida in 2012 to pursue various business ventures.

 One day in early 2015, at the urging of a friend, Robb visited a local fair and strolled through the petting zoo section.
 He saw a variety of animals, baby goats, a few cows, a zebra, and a baby camel.
 The baby camel looked scared and frail and was being forced to sit most of the day so that fairgoers could touch him and attempt to feed him with $1 per handful grain.

 Robb saw the staff people feed the camel a tiny bottle of watered down milk and he decided to ask about the camel.
 The camel was only 2 months old and had been taken from his mother to join the traveling petting zoo.

 Robb decided he wanted to recscue that baby camel and provide a better life for him.

 Long story short, long negotiation short, the camel was acquired and trailered away from the fair and brought to a farm to live among 30 or so polo ponies.

 Okay, so a guy has a camel.
 Now what?

 Robb’s wife Stephanie…..now the President of Camel Life, Inc. named the baby boy camel “Sheik”.

 They bottle fed Sheik 3 times a day for the next 5 months, then twice a day for another few months…and then weaned Sheik off of milk and onto grain, hay, carrots, and other goodies.